limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 - evidence_sufficiency

 Compact mode may omit ambiguity and no-fit explanation only when both are false.

-If ambiguity or no-fit is true, the reason must still be stated.
+If ambiguity or no_fit is true, the reason must still be stated.

 ---